 Our LN-lung compartmental model (Fig. 9B) is an example of a model that includes both the LN and an additional site of infection, the lung.
-Effector T cells generated in the LN by antigen presentation leave and travel to particular sites.
+Effector T cells generated in the LN via antigen presentation leave and travel to particular sites.
 For this model, which was developed with application to tuberculosis, the site of interest was the lung.
 The process by which effector T cells travel throughout the body is not well characterized and differs greatly depending on where the site of infection is located.
-The LNs that are typically involved are the closest draining LNs to the site of infection, facilitating ease of trafficking between compartments.
+The LNs that are typically involved are the closest draining LNs to the site of infection.
+This facilitates ease of trafficking between compartments.

-As in the blood-lymph model, the simplest model here tracks only homeostasis of T cells and DCs between both compartments (72, 73).
-Specifically, we linked a coarse-grained model of the LN based on a system of ODEs with an existing fine-grained ODE model (i.e. a model that includes many mechanistic details) of the immune response in the lung.
-In the lung model (147), we tracked resting, infected, and activated macrophages; T-helper (Th) 0, Th1, and Th2 lymphocytes; the cytokines IFN-γ, IL-12, IL-4, and IL-10; and the level of antigen.
+As in the blood-lymph model, the simplest model here tracks only homeostasis of T cells and DCs between both compartments (69, 70).
+Specifically we linked a coarse-grain model of the LN based on a system of ODEs with an existing fine-grain ODE model (i.e. a model that includes many mechanistic details) of the immune response in the lung.
+In the lung model (144) we tracked resting, infected, and activated macrophages, Th0, Th1, and Th2 lymphocytes, the cytokines IFN-y, IL-12, IL-4, and IL-10 and the level of antigen.
 Important in this model is the presence of macrophages playing multiple roles as APCs, cytokine producers, and killers of intracellular pathogens.
-In the coarsegrained LN, we tracked MDCs, resting T cells, Th0 cells, and the concentration of the cytokine IL-12 (a promoter of Th1 immunity).
-To investigate DC trafficking, we modified the lung compartment by including immature DCs in the lung model.
-In the absence of antigenic stimulation, i.e. at homeostasis, the LN compartment has an average of 104 naive, resting CD4+ and CD8+ T cells, and all other cell types are absent.
-In the lung, there are 5×10^4 immature DCs (approximately 10% of resting macrophage population), and all other cell types are absent.
-Our results are in agreement with lung and LN data from various animal models on the numbers of cells present in healthy subjects (148-156).
+In the coarse-grain LN we track mature DCs, resting T cells, Th0 cells and the concentration of the cytokine IL-12 (a promoter of Th1 immunity).
+In order to investigate DC trafficking, we modified the lung compartment by including immature DC in the lung model.
+In the absence of antigenic stimulation, i.e. at homeostasis, the LN compartment has an average of $10^4$ naïve, resting CD4+ and CD8+ T cells, and all other cell types are absent.
+In the lung there are $5 \times 10^4$ immature DCs (approximately 10% of resting macrophage population) and all other cell types are absent.
+Our results are in agreement with lung and LN data from various animal models on the numbers of cells present in healthy subjects (145, 146, 147, 148, 149, 150, 151, 152, 153).